 Stuck in a rut?
 Tired of the same old boring cup-drinking you've been doing for years now?
 Looking for something new to impress your friends, and really want to focus on drinking as your forum for self-expression?
 We've all been there, but what can you really do to make a change?
-We tried all the tricks... different types of cup, mug, tumblers, novelty cups, impractically enormous cups; different drinking styles, the sip, the chug, the gulp; nothing seemed to work.
-We had just about given up and resigned ourselves to a life of swig ignominy, and that's when we made the life-changing decision to start drinking exclusively out of a saucer.
+We tried all the tricks... different types of cup, mug, tumblers, novelty cups, impractically enormous cups.
+We tried different drinking styles, the sip, the chug, the gulp.
+Nothing seemed to work.
+We had just about given up.
+And that's when we made the life-changing decision to start drinking exclusively out of a saucer.

 In fact, there are just so many benefits it really got us wondering why more people aren't already drinking primarily out of saucers.
-Just think about it - they're convenient, they slip easily into a slender bag for travelling, they're stylish, and give them a rinse and they do double-duty as a small plate.
+They're convenient, they slip easily into a slender bag for travelling, they're stylish, and give them a rinse and they do double-duty as a small plate.
 Can't go eating a steak out of cup, that's for sure, but switch over to saucers and you're good to go.

 This whole time they've been serving up a piping hot mug of freshly brewed lies!

 Pick at the tapestry though, and you'll be shocked to learn how deep the deception goes.
 Remember Cheers, that popular situation comedy exploring the epidemic of alcoholism in the 1980s?
 Well this absolute travesty of a show was actually devised from the outset purely to promote Big Cup politics.
 Using its pub setting and extended cast of tragic drunks, Big Cup managed to beam a half-hour of uncut cup and glassware ideology into millions of homes for eleven long, tedious years.